moby/moby/docs/sources/project/set-up-dev-env.md

 run a Docker container, and develop code in the container.
 Docker itself builds, tests, and releases new Docker versions using this container.

-If you followed the procedures that <a href="./software-required" target="_blank">
+If you followed the procedures that <a href="/project/set-up-git" target="_blank">
-set up the prerequisites</a>, you should have a fork of the `docker/docker` repository.
+set up Git for contributing</a>, you should have a fork of the `docker/docker` repository.
 You also created a branch called `dry-run-test`.
 In this section, you continue working with your fork on this branch.